 Not Spending Sufficient Time in the Programming and Design Process

 Changes on paper are simple, and much less expensive than changes made once construction has begun.
-It is very important to spend quality time during the programming and design process to optimize how your new home will live.
-This ensures a high-quality design that you will love calling home and avoids potential costly changes once the process is further along.
+It’s very important to spend quality time during the programming and design process to optimize how your new home will live.
+This ensures a high-quality design that you’ll love calling home and avoids potential costly changes once the process is further along.